nikhilsab/LLMFE/data/README.md

 The datasets use open-source projects like [FeatLLM](https://github.com/Sungwon-Han/FeatLLM/tree/main) and [TST-LLM](https://github.com/Sungwon-Han/TST-LLM).
-We thank the original contributors of these works for open-sourcing their valuable source codes.
+We thank the contributors of these works for open-sourcing their valuable source codes.